ABOUT THE FRYS HILL REPEATER GROUP

 A Bit of History...

 The Frys Hill Repeater Group was formed in 2004, when we were granted permission to site and operate a 50MHz repeater (GB3FH) on a commercial site near Cheddar, Somerset.
-Permission was also granted at the same time for GB3CH to be located at Caradon Hill in Cornwall.
+Permission was also granted at the same time for GB3CH to be moved from its existing site that was being shut down, over to a different mast at Caradon Hill in Cornwall.
+Some years before this CH had been moved off the Arqiva site where it had been since 1977, due to high site rental fees.

 Soon after, some 70cm equipment became available and so GB3FI was added to the site, to benefit hand portable users.